 Even small independents like Checker, with this 1945 prototype.
 The rear-engined cars promised large passenger cabins, and noisy engine tucked away in back.
 We could spend all day doing a complete survey of rear-engined prototypes and one-offs, but as we all know, in the end, nobody bit.
 The costs and challenges of making a new drive-train location or orientation work properly were deemed to be too great for an industry that had become huge and efficient on the basis of the conventional Model T and everything since.

-Of course, the Tucker was the exception, a bold realization of the Tatra formula.
+Of course, the Tucker was the exception, a bold realization and update of the Tatra formula.
 But since only a few were made, its impossible to speculate whether it could have been a viable commercial success, notwithstanding all the other drama around it.

-Even in the case of the clean-sheet fwd Kaiser, just the cost of tooling up a new transaxle turned it back to rwd even after it had already been shown in New York in 1946.
+Even in the case of the clean-sheet FWD Kaiser, just the cost of tooling up a new transaxle turned it back to RWD even after it had already been shown in New York in 1946.
 By the time GM finally and belatedly bit with the rear-engined Corvair, that format’s limitations were already becoming obvious.
 And the results were certainly not a happy journey, for GM.

 So we’re left to speculate what a rear-engined car like a Cadillac or Oldsmobile might have been like, and the Tatra 603 does a fine job of being a stand-in.
-Obviously, a Harly Earlized version might have been a bit gaudier, but let’s take in the bigger-picture issues, like size, packaging, handling and performance.
+Obviously, a Harly Earlized version might have been a wee bit gaudier, but let’s take in the bigger-picture issues, like size, packaging, handling and performance.

 Realistically, the Olds 88 probably offers the best point of this rather unusual late-night comparison that may look a bit wacky in the light of day.
 But here goes: the Tatra 603 and the 1949 88 are within three inches of the same overall length.
 The Olds 303 (5 liter) V8 had 135 hp to pull some 3600 lbs.

 The Tatra’s air-cooled rear V8 is half the size, at 2.5 liters.
 But with hemi-heads, it put out a healthy 94 or 105 hp, and those are bigger European horses, not gross ones.
-Pushing 3100 lbs, the Tatra had a similar pounds/horsepower ratio, and probably had comparable performance, if not better with its four-speed manual transmission.
+Pushing 3100 lbs, the Tatra had a similar weight/horsepower ratio, and probably had comparable performance, if not better with its four-speed manual transmission.
 The Czech Rocket.